scottdciron/dcplastics/src/pages/index.md

           of 14 colourways.
 Strong, stylish and practical with colours and finishes that will enhance any staircase.
 They also meet the requirements of the Disability Discrimination Act for ramped access.

+          We are the main stockist and distributor of Rehau profiles in the UK and can deliver next day on a supply only basis.
         align: left
         image: images/feature.svg
         image_alt: Feature 1 placeholder image